This Is How to Make Some Money the Next Time You’re Sitting on the Toilet

 4. Save Your Emails to Get Money Back From Stuff You’ve Already Bought

 Admit it: You’ve made a few impulse buys from the toilet.
 Unless you had Indian food for lunch, you don’t have enough time to carefully consider your decision before tapping “buy now.”

 If you’re an avid online shopper, you might not like keeping evidence of your binges.
 We found a free tool that might make you reconsider.

-Paribus gets you money back for your online purchases.
-It’s free to sign up, and once you do, it will scan your email archives for any receipts.
-If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund anytime there’s a price drop.
+Paribus is a tool that gets you money back for your online purchases.
+It’s free to sign up, and once you do, it will scan your email for any receipts.
+If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.